JuanJS117/MesoscopicModel/README.md

 ![Fig 3](https://github.com/JuanJS117/MesoscopicModel/blob/main/fig5.png)

-Further model details and results can be seen by reading the preprint mentioned in **Credits** section.
+Further model details and results can be seen by reading the works the mesoscopic model has appeared in so far.
+All of them are mentioned in the **Publications** section.
+If you use the model or cite it in any papers of yours, we kindly ask you to reference our work.
+More details regarding this are provided in the **Credits** section.

 ### 2. Julia installation and required packages